99XProblems/99-Scala-Problems/docs/problems.en.md

 ### P49 (medium)

 An n-bit Gray code is a sequence of n-bit strings constructed according to certain rules.
-For example,
+For example:

     n = 1: C(1) = ("0", "1").
     n = 2: C(2) = ("00", "01", "11", "10").